 I spent a ton of hours, literally months, planning my first vacation and learned about some great adventures and super places to eat.

 On this first trip, I had the pleasure of meeting quite a few locals who shared even more knowledge with me about what to do on my second trip!
 Kauai is full of wonderful people.
 The laid back atmosphere is exactly what I had been looking for.

 So this information is according to the locals I talked to because I have not been to all the main islands.

 The Big Island.

 Traditional.
-This island has a rugged outdoor vibe and plenty to keep you busy if you enjoy horses, four-wheelers, volanoes, and maybe a beach day or two.
+This island has a rugged outdoor vibe and plenty to keep you busy if you enjoy horses, four-wheelers, volcanoes, and maybe a beach day or two.
 This island is great for a less touristy vacation as they are spread out over a greater area.
 You can learn plenty about the culture and history of Hawaii here.

 The city and beaches all in one.
 Oahu is home to Honolulu.
 This is a metropolis, no doubt about it.
-For those freaked out by the idea of trekking through nature, you could easily stay in downtown and bask in the pools or beachside cabana’s.
+For those freaked out by the idea of trekking through nature, you could easily stay in downtown and chill in the pools or beachcabanasana’s.
 Nightlife and shopping galore but plan on crowds and wait times.
 Pearl Harbor.
 And if you are really lucky 30 foot swells on the North Shore the week of PipeMasters Surfiing invitational.
 You can get off the grid but it would require a little planning.

 The couples island.
 Maui is touted for being the most romantic island.
 I think any tropical vacation can be romantic but the rumor is tons of couples geared activities like snorkel, scuba, hiking, biking, parasailing, and helicopter rides.
 Also sunset cruises and specials just for couples.
 This island has plenty to keep you busy.
 Maui is also known as being a little more expensive than the other islands, that said, I really would like to visit here next time I’m flying that direction.